 Did you know Shinanomachi has such lovely horses?
 Yuki-maru and Chacha-maru are 11-year-old small sized horse of Japanese breed.

 They live in the Horse Lodge that the C.W.
-Nicole Afan Woodland Trust build at the foothill of Mt.
+Nicol Afan Woodland Trust build at the foothill of Mt.
 Kurohime.

 Now he is on the next endeavor to “bring back the horses working in the field” to support his forest restoration, as such the lovely buddies arrived here in 2015.
 Their mission is the “horse logging,” in which a horse drags the thinned logs out from the forest.